dogu-team/dogu/README.md

 ## Getting Started (Self-Managed)

 We are preparing to make Dogu be open-source project.
+It will be released to this repository soon.

 ## Getting Started (SaaS)